cynthiateeters/hap-blog-starter/content/blog/hybit-images-lab.md

 ## What Prof. Teeters taught me

-{% hapPose "scientist", "HAP testing image formats and file sizes", 360 %}
+{% hapPose "chef", "HAP preparing optimized images like a master chef", 360 %}

-{% hapPose "brain-explodes", "HAP's mind blown by image optimization", 360 %}

 The biggest lesson: **The format and loading strategy you choose for images massively affects performance.**